MiaoE/-ICS3U6-Cheerville-Simulator/README.md

 - If zombie and human lands on the same square: if zombie's health is greater than the human, the human gets killed; otherwise the human gets infected.

 There is also population bar graph implemented with the program.

+This project utilizes OOP concepts such as inheritance, encapsulation, polymorphism, and abstraction.